Kyiv Metro

 Today, the system consists of three lines and 52 stations, located throughout Kyiv's ten raion (districts), and operates 69.6 km of routes, with 67.6 km used for revenue service and 2.048 km for non-revenue service.
-At 105.5 m below ground level, Arsenalna station on the Sviatoshynsko-Brovarska Line is the second deepest metro station in the world after Hongyancun station in Chongqing.
+At 105.5 m below ground level, Arsenalna station on the Sviatoshynsko-Brovarska Line is the second deepest metro station in the world after Hongyancun station in Chongqing, China.

 In 2016, annual ridership for the metro was 484.56 million passengers, or about 1.32 million passengers daily.
 The metro accounted for 46.7% of Kyiv's public transport load in 2014.

+History

 Beginnings (1884-1920)

 The first idea for an underground railway appeared in 1884.
 The project, which was given for analysis to the city council by the director of the Southwestern railways, Dmytro Andrievskiy, planned to create tunnels from Kyiv-Pasazhyrskyi railway station.
 The tunnel was expected to start near Poshtova square and finish near Bessarabka.
 A new railway station was to be built there, while the old railway station was to be converted into a freight railway station.
 The project was long discussed but eventually turned down by the city council.

 Kyiv was a pioneering city for Imperial Russian rapid transit, opening the first Russian tram system.
 In September 1916, businessmen of the Russo-American trading corporation attempted to collect funds to sponsor the construction of a metro in Kyiv.
 As a reason to construct it, the trading corporation wrote:

 Despite the arguments, the project was not accepted by the city council, again.

 After the downfall of the Tsarist government, Hetman Skoropadsky was also interested in the building of a metro system, somewhere near the district of Zvirynets, where the government center was planned to be built.
-Skoropadsky argued:
+As one of the members of his cabinet argued:

 However, the project lost its support after the downfall of the Hetmanate in the autumn of 1918 and the change of the Ukrainian government towards the Directorate.
 Then, in 1919–1920, during the Russian Civil War (in which Ukraine was involved), the project was shelved for good.

 Following the Bolsheviks' victory in the Russian Civil War, Kyiv became only a provincial city, and no large-scale proposals to improve the city were made.